 Did I inadvertently kill her during an inspection.
 It’s impossible to tell.
 But based on my commercial beekeeping experience, I expected to loose a hive before winter.

 So, no more eggs or young larva.
-And not enough time, in my short seasoned area to allow them requeen themselves and build up enough to survive the winter.
+And not enough time remains for them to raise another queen and buildup enough to survive the winter.

 So, the queenless bees were shaken out.
 And drawn comb/brood was shared with the other hives.
-At this time of year and with resource coming in, these bees will readily find a new home without instigating a bee war.
+It’s still early enough for these bees to find a new home without starting a bee war.

 I hate to even say it.
 But it’s here: